Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Related Works

 \subsection{Structural Bias of Model and Generalization}

-Structural bias including inductive bias of a machine learning models has been studied ever since the field of machine learning were studied.
-Researchers have gradually realized that for different structures of data, different kinds of structural bias must be applied to models to achieve jump in performances.
-With this wisdom, researchers have developed models such as CNNs \cite{10.5555/646469.691875}, RNNs \cite{osti_6910294}, Graph Neural Networks \cite{1555942} or Transformers \cite{vaswani2017attention} for better prediction performance on data sets such as images, time series and natural language.
+Structural bias, including inductive bias of machine learning models, has been studied ever since the field of machine learning was studied.
+Researchers have gradually realized that for different structures of data, different kinds of structural bias must be applied to models to achieve a jump in performance.
+With this wisdom, researchers have developed models such as CNNs \cite{10.5555/646469.691875}, RNNs \cite{osti_6910294}, Graph Neural Networks \cite{1555942} or Transformers \cite{vaswani2017attention} for better prediction performance on data sets such as images, time series, and natural language.

-More recently, with very similar philosophies, enabling models or learning agents to generalize to a more sophisticated task or to different data formats are being explored extensively.
-Specifically, with right inductive bias, one can train a reinforcement learning agent to glue blocks together to build a tower \cite{hamrick2018relational} or perform better in transfer learning problems \cite{li2018explicit}.
-In some tasks, generalization of trained models differ not only in performance but also qualitatively \cite{McCoy2018}.
-These works altogether suggest that for specific type of tasks, specific structural or inductive bias are required.
+More recently, with very similar philosophies, enabling models or learning agents to generalize to a more sophisticated task or different data formats is being explored extensively.
+Specifically, with the right inductive bias, one can train a reinforcement learning agent to glue blocks together to build a tower \cite{hamrick2018relational} or perform better in transfer learning problems \cite{li2018explicit}.
+In some tasks, the generalization of trained models differs not only in performance but also qualitatively \cite{McCoy2018}.
+These works altogether suggest that for specific types of tasks, specific structural or inductive biases are required.

-However, more evidences, supporting that having these structural biases might not be absolutely necessary are being discovered.
-In a recent work done by \cite{dosovitskiy2020image}, shows that Transformers can be trained to outperform the state of the art CNN models on image data if the training set is extremely large.
-From these experiments, an intuitive conclusion can be drawn about the relation between the size of the data set and flexibility of the model.
+However, more evidences supporting that these structural biases might not be absolutely necessary are being discovered.
+A recent work done by \cite{dosovitskiy2021image} shows that Transformers can be trained to outperform the state-of-the-art CNN models on image data if the training set is extremely large.
+From these experiments, an intuitive conclusion can be drawn about the relation between the size of the data set and the flexibility of the model.
 That is, a more flexible model can eventually perform better than highly structural models when enough data are given.